 Robocalls in the US have decreased.
 But that doesn’t mean they’re letting up.
 In April 2023 alone, over 5 billion robocalls were placed.

 In response to the continued nuisance of unwanted calls, carriers remain in an aggressive stance in their attempts to address robocalls.
-Legitimate businesses continue to have their phone numbers marked as spam or “scam likely,” sometimes even before a new number has even been dialed.
+Legitimate businesses continue to have their phone numbers marked as Spam Risk or Scam Likely, sometimes even before a new number has even been dialed.

 As a result, contact and conversion rates are suffering.